simeononsecurity/simeononsecurity.ch/content/articles/building-a-human-firewall_-training-employees-in-cybersecurity/index.en.md

 ### Resistance to Change and Lack of Awareness

 Resistance to change and lack of awareness are common challenges faced when implementing cybersecurity training programs.
 Employees may be resistant to change due to a fear of the unknown or a belief that cybersecurity is solely the responsibility of the IT department.
-Additionally, many employees may not fully understand the potential consequences of a security breach or the role they play in preventing such incidents.
+Also, many employees may not fully understand the potential consequences of a security breach or the role they play in preventing such incidents.

 To address these challenges, organizations can take several steps: